 Hike through Yading, the inspiration for Joseph Rock's Shangri-La

-This exciting trip to China includes international flights, a private car and driver, excursions, accommodation, breakfasts and some lunches and dinners.
+This exciting trip to China includes international flights, a private car and driver, excursions, accommodation, and some breakfasts.

 After landing you'll be met by a guide and taken to your hotel to settle in.
 The next day you’ll start your adventure with a memory to treasure – visiting the giant pandas.
 This will be followed by drinking tea in a traditional tea house in Renmin Park, an excellent location for a spot of people watching.

 Spend the morning at Leshan, where you'll find the world's largest ancient buddha.
 Plenty of people come to take a look at this UNESCO World Heritage Site, which boasts fingernails bigger than most people.
 After a cruise to see this colossal statue from a distance, it's on to the pretty riverside village of Liujiang in the verdant Sichuan countryside, where you'll spend the night at the Guanjinglou Guesthouse.
 With its gentle river and charming wooden buildings, you'll find it a calm oasis after the buzz of Chengdu.
 Explore further with a guide, who will take you on a walk to your quaint courtyard guesthouse.
 Be sure to taste their home-grown tea.

 It's back to Chengdu, but via Mengdingshan, home to some of Sichuan's finest teas.
 Spend time taking in the views of the neat rows of tea bushes that rise up the sides of valleys and peaks.
 When you've admired the plantations, talk to a local grower about the art and science of growing tea.
 Afterwards, you'll continue to Chengdu.